cmshanahan/nhl-contract-predictions/README.md

 * Goalie contracts were excluded as they have a completely different set of statistics from skaters.
 * Contracts signed before 2010 were excluded as Natural Stat Trick's data only goes back to 2007, thus there is no 3 year window.
 * On top of that I decided to exclude all contracts signed before the last Collective Bargaining Agreement in 2013 to eliminate bias from contracts signed under a different set of rules.
 * My goal is to predict two targets, salary and contract length.
-However, sklearn's machine learning package supports predicting a single target.
+However, sklearn's machine learning package only supports predicting a single target.
 As such, I chose to predict the two targets sequentially, feeding the predicted salary into the model for contract length as an additional feature.

 ### Error Metric and Baseline
 To evaluate my model I selected Root Mean Squared Error (RMSE) due to its interpretability and applicability to regression problems.
 One main advantage of RMSE over some other error metrics is that it can be expressed in the same units as our targets: dollars and years.